algosup/2023-2024-project-5-flutter-team-8/documents/technical_specification/technical_specification.md

 #### 2.3.
 Certifications

-The certification page would contain The big categories of certification which would be:
+The certification page would contain the big categories of certification which would be:
 - Leadership
 - Efficiency
 - Social competences